 Banks offering Second Chance Checking will almost always check ChexSystems.
 And they may also use EWS and Telecheck.
 However, generally, they are prepared to open an account as long as you don’t owe their institution money.

 Approval rates for both of these types of accounts are high and you’ll enjoy most of the banking options you would expect with a ‘normal’ checking or savings account.

 Again, finding both no ChexSystems bank accounts and second chance banks and credit unions is hard.
 The staff at CheckingExpert.com has reviewed over 1,000 different checking accounts and we have the most comprehensive and accurate list of second chance banks available.

 More Frequently Asked Question About A No ChexSystems Bank Account

 Can I live anywhere in the United States to apply for a no ChexSystems bank account?

-With the exception of BBVA, our top no ChexSystems banking recommendations offer accounts to residents in all 50 states.
-BBVA does not offer its banking services in Alaska or Hawaii.
+Our top no ChexSystems banking recommendations offer accounts to residents in all 50 states.

 What information will I need for the application process?

 You will need your social security number (or individual tax ID number).
 In some cases, the bank will ask questions during the application process to verify your identity.